On average, your neighbors pay $76 a month.See Your Rates

 Home prices can greatly affect the cost of insurance in any given state.
 A higher average home price generally means higher premiums in that state.
 For Pennsylvania, the average listing price is $214,579 as of July 2015, substantially less than the national average of $284,748.

 Burglary is a serious and sometimes violent property crime.
-States with higher average burglary rates generally have higher average home insurance premiums, because the likelihood that someone will need to file a claim is higher.
-According to data from the FBI Uniform Crime Report, in 2013, Pennsylvania’ average burglary rate was 407.3 per 100,000 people, which is much lower than the national average of 610.0 per 100,000.
+States with higher average burglary rates generally have higher average home insurance premiums.
+That's because the likelihood that someone will need to file a claim is higher.
+In 2013, Pennsylvania’ average burglary rate was 407.3 per 100,000 people.
+This is much lower than the national average of 610.0 per 100,000.

 States with more law enforcement per capita tend to be safer than states with fewer policemen and women.
 In Pennsylvania, there are 62.0 law enforcement personnel per 100,000 total citizens, almost twice the national median of 32 per 100,000.